Avengers: Endgame: All the characters' fate in the movie

-After the dust batch of Avengers: Infinity War, it's impossible not to go into Avengers: Endgame believing at least few of our favorite characters had to come back.
+After the dust batch of Thanos' big snap in Avengers: Infinity War, it's impossible not to go into Avengers: Endgame believing at least few of our favorite characters had to come back.
 And hoping Cap and friends would somehow find the only way -- the 1 out of 14 million way -- to save the day and make things right again.

-If you haven't watched Endgame and you're still reading, I'm going to assume you really don't care about spoilers.
+If you haven't watched Endgame and you're still reading, I'm going to assume you really don't care about spoilers (which you can get plenty of here).
 Otherwise, consider yourself warned.
 I'm going to go through all the deaths, the deaths we hope may end up being something less definitive, and the actual resurrections in the latest MCU movie.

 Clint Barton's family vanishes